 There are several types of burr weeds, most of which can be found growing in a wide range of conditions and soil types.
 However, burr medic seems to favor poor soils, such as heavy clay.
 Like other trifoliate weeds, such as clover, burr weed has leaves that are grouped together in threes.

 - Woolly medic (M. minima)

 - Spotted burr medic (M. arabica)

 - Barrel medic (M. truncatula)

 How to Kill Burr Medic

 Since burr medic spreads and reproduces by seed, the best way to control the weed is to remove it before it has a chance to set its seed, even better before it flowers.

 While burr medic can be controlled with regular mowing, this will not kill the weed.
-It is also tolerant of most herbicides, though glyphosate (Round-up) can help kill the plant as well as boiling water.
+It is also tolerant of most herbicides, though non-selective types can help kill the plant as well as boiling water.
 Neither of these, however, will kill the burrs that are left behind in the lawn or garden.

 Therefore, you may want to use an old woolen blanket to drag over the area first, which should snag most of these burrs.
 Then the area can be treated with a pre-emergent, such as corn gluten meal, to prevent germination of any seeds left behind.
 Late summer or early fall is a good time to do this.